agvxov/eaxhla/documentation/DEFINITION.md

 ## Types
 ```
-<prefix><size>
+<int prefix><int size>
+<float prefix><float size>
 ```

-prefixes:
+int prefixes:
 + s - signed
 + u - unsigned

-sizes:
+int sizes:
 + 8
 + 16
 + 32
 + 64

-floating point types?

-prefix:
+float prefixes:
 + f (guarantee IEEE)

-size:
+float sizes:
-+ 32 (float)
++ 32
-+ 64 (double)
++ 64
-+ 80? (long double)
++ 80?
-+ 128? (long double)
++ 128?

 All of these types would be generically available unless disabled by some compiler option.
 All of the traditional types would be enabled by default or require said flag to become usable, this hypothetical flag (`-ftraditional-types`) would then need implementation and support.
 In the future traditional types could be enabled by default along with a flag like (`-fno-terry-types`) to disable EAXCC standard typing.
 If these types are ever disabled by default then we'll utilize the flag (`-fterry-types`) to enable them.
+// but why emil? are we planning to support C type names?
+  // if so, why are they not listed above?
+  // if not, does that mean no variables an be declared?

 ## Syntax
 ### Macros